-This is a compensated campaign in collaboration with California Sweetpotatoes and Latina Bloggers Connect.
-All experiences and opinions are my own and truthfully relayed.
+These Sweetpotato Chocolate Pecan Muffins are EVERYTHING!
 I love a challenge – especially when it comes to foods that I’m not familiar with, like Sweetpotatoes.
 Sure I’ve had my fair share of Sweetpotato fries (one of my faves), but that’s about it.
-So when I saw the opportunity come along from California Sweetpotatoes, I knew I wanted to try something new!
+I wanted to try something new!
 I’m excited to say that OMG, these muffins will make your taste buds soooo happy!

 I’m not exactly known for being the best chef, but I when I look at ingredients like art supplies, I can get creative.
 I decided to go with a crazy muffin concoction with some of my favorite ingredients – chocolate chips and pecans!

-I was sent a box of California Sweetpotatoes, family grown and naturally cured in the San Joaquin Valley.
+I used California Sweetpotatoes, family grown and naturally cured in the San Joaquin Valley.
 To make this, you’ll need about two-three Sweetpotatoes.
 Each one about the length of your hand.

 2 cups of self-rising flour